jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 	 -url 	The Public URI of the application.
 	 -user 	 The user ID of a user.
 	 -password 	 The password of the user.
+	 -projectarea 	 "<project_area>"
-	 -workspaceConnection 	 The repository workspace to export
+	 -workspaceConnection 	 The repository workspace to export/import.
-	 -outputFolder 	 The folder where the input information is expected to be.
+	 -inputFolder 	 The folder where the input information is expected to be.
 This is the folder and content created in the command exportScmWorkspace.

 	Optional parameter syntax: -componentNameModifier <modifier> -reuseExistingWorkspace -skipUploadingExistingComponents